JLBrigham/see-more-dogs/README.md

 I am using the API endpoint which gives me random images, the maximum in one request is 50.
 My initial idea was to make one API call and get all the data I needed in that call and store it.
 I would then slice the object at different points on each click until I ran out of results.
 However I soon realised that there were a couple of issues with this approach:

--I was making things more complicated for myself as I was going to need to use various variables to record the state of which results had already been rendered.
+- I was making things more complicated for myself as I was going to need to use various variables to record the state of which results had already been rendered.

--I risked fetching data that was not going to end up being used, this would make the app less performative.
+- I risked fetching data that was not going to end up being used, this would make the app less performative.

--I also risked the user reaching the end of the results quite quickly and would have to make a decision as to what would happen then.
+- I also risked the user reaching the end of the results quite quickly and would have to make a decision as to what would happen then.

 I decided instead to just fetch 10 results from the API at a time, that was I was not going to be retrieving data unnecessarily.
 I decided that as 10 results were rendered when the user opened the page, it was sensible that 10 more results got loaded on each click.

 I created an ApiConnection class to avoid using a global variable to store the results fetched from the API.
 A new instance of this class is then created in the interface.js file to control what the user sees.

-## Reflections

-It's been a little while since I worked with JavaScript without any frameworks so this was a really good exercise for me a good level of challenge, I enjoyed completing it and felt like I was learning a lot and consolidating along the way.

-I didn't manage to use any Web Components, I have not used these before so it will require a bit of research.
-I plan on doing this before the next interview and maybe having a play around and try to impliment them in this project.

-So as to ensure the displayResults() function did not try to run before the promise was fulfilled I used the setTimeout() function.
-I think there must be a better way to do this, for example passing the displayResults() function as a callback to the connectToEndpoint() function, however though I tried this I couldn't get it to work and it is something I plan to look into further as I believe it would improve my code quality as I would achieve the same result with fewer lines of code.
+## What I'm Continuing To Work On

+### Promiese and Callbacks

+**UPDATE(30/11)**- My code is now much cleaner and I have managed to ensure that the displayResults function is not called before the promise was fulfilled in the connectoToEndpoint function without using the setTimeout function.
+The connectToEndpoint function now returns a promise and I have chained on a .then when it is called in the interface.js file which then calls the display results function.

-UPDATE(24/11)- I have been looking at this further (on branch callbacks) and I now think that the reason I couldn't get the callback function to work was to do with `this`.
+**UPDATE(24/11)**- I have been looking at this further (on branch callbacks) and I now think that the reason I couldn't get the callback function to work was to do with `this`.
 I was getting a cannot read properties of undefined error realted to reading 'url' when I tried to call the callback function in the interface.js file.
 From a bit of reading I learnt that perhapd I need to use `bind`.
 I have managed to get the callback semi-working currently, however it only works onlick and not when the page initially loads.
 I still need to look into this further, I am also not sure if what I am trying to do is the best method or whether it may be better to try and use a promise, again something I need to look at further.

-As the app is user focused I decided to deploy it, I used Netlify mainly because I have never used it before so wanted to see how it compared with Github Pages, it was very straight forward, I was impressed!
+So as to ensure the displayResults() function did not try to run before the promise was fulfilled I used the setTimeout() function.
+I think there must be a better way to do this, for example passing the displayResults() function as a callback to the connectToEndpoint() function, however though I tried this I couldn't get it to work and it is something I plan to look into further as I believe it would improve my code quality as I would achieve the same result with fewer lines of code.

+### Further Functionality

+I have a couple of ideas for further functionality, none of which I currently know how to implement so all will be a good learning experience for me.

+- Currently when you click the paw for just Boston Terrier images you only see 10 images at a time as the previous images are deleted.
+I would like to update this so that the Boston Terrier images don't delete, only the images retrieved using the other button

+- A drop down menu where user can select from a number of dog breeds, only images of this breed will then be displayed

+### Testing

-It would be good to add some tests to the code, the only JavaScript testing framework I have used is Jasmine but I would like to learn Jest and it owuld be nice to add that into this project in future.
+It would be good to add some tests to the code, the only JavaScript testing framework I have used is Jasmine but I would like to learn Jest and it would be nice to add that into this project in future.
+I am not that confident using mocks and stubs when testing so it will be a good opportunity to also practice this.

-Update 25/11- Since submitting the project I have created 2 new branches, web-components and callbacks.
-I've used these branches to experiment with improving the code, in the web-components branch I have started to try and use native Web Components for the first time and in the callbacks branch I have been trying to improve the JavaScript code I wrote in the apiConnection and interface files.
+### Code Quality

+I currently just have one ApiConnection class, but as I add further functionality I feel that this class is starting to do too much, I would like to separte it into atleast two classes, one that manages connecting to the API and another that manages the rendering of the results.